ikona23/chat-app/README.md

 # chat-app
-Chat app made with Sails with implementation of React/Redux
+Chat app made with a Feathers and React/Redux,